 And Kyger is hungry.
 She seeks to find the truth; an endless, uphill struggle that is best served by becoming a poet.
 But after reading As Ever, it's very clear that she's not hungry for our attention.
 Her poetry isn't motivated by ego or the need for self-exposure.
 She's not asking for our forgiveness.
 She's not lying prostrate before us.
 She is simply seeking truth through her pen, and she is kind enough to invite us along for the ride.

 After reading As Ever, the question is not "Why has no one my age heard of Joanne Kyger?" but "Why does Joanne Kyger share her poetry at all?"
 Oh, she has something to say all right, but not in the desperate, cloying way that has become so common in my generation.
 She speaks with a dignity and grace that make it clear: we need her words, but she does not need our praise.
 She'll keep on writing without us.
 Read As Ever because it's unique in contemporary poetry.
 Read it because the author doesn't need you to.

 Jonathan Penton founded UnlikelyStories.org in 1998.
-His own poetry chapbooks include Last Chap (Vergin' Press, 2004), Blood and Salsa and Painting Rust (Unlikely Books, 2006), Prosthetic Gods (New Sins Press, 2008) and Standards of Sadiddy (Lit Fest Press, 2016).
+His own poetry books are Last Chap (Vergin' Press, 2004), Blood and Salsa and Painting Rust (Unlikely Books, 2006), Prosthetic Gods (New Sins Press, 2008), Standards of Sadiddy (Lit Fest Press, 2016), and the electronic chapbook Backstories (Argotist E-books, 2017).
 He lives in south Louisiana, after a fashion.